spacebeam/core/README.md

 This repository includes several requirements such as BWAPI.dll files which will automatically be configured and run.

 ### Serverless
-When running the software, the host machine acts as a central repository where all bot files (including file I/O) data, cumulative results, and replays are stored.
+When running the software, the host machine acts as a central repository where all bot files (including file I/O) data and replays are stored.

 The server program has an independent process which monitors for new container connections and detects disconnections, maintaining a current list of instances acting as clients which can have one of the following status: